 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 I was shocked—but later not surprised—to learn that homes filled with books extend a child’s educational level by an average of 3.2 years.
-Simply by owning books at home (50 is ideal) is enough to set the tone of the importance of reading and valuing school.
+Simply by owning books at home (50 is ideal) is enough to set the tone of the importance of reading.

 Here’s the thing: borrowing books from the library—however valuable that is—may not be enough.
 The fact that parents prioritize books enough to make space for them in their homes is what helps kids excel and enjoy school.